10 Cars You May Have Forgotten About

 2) Dodge Dart (2013 to 2016)

-In 2017, then-FCA CEO Sergio Marchionne said “Both the Chrysler 200 and the Dodge Dart, as great products as they were, were the least financially rewarding enterprises that we've carried out inside FCA in the last eight years.
+In 2017, then-FCA CEO Sergio Marchionne stated, “Both the Chrysler 200 and the Dodge Dart, as great products as they were, were the least financially rewarding enterprises that we've carried out inside FCA in the last eight years.
 I don't know one investment that was as bad as these two were."

 3) Infiniti QX30 (2017 to 2019)